-The following examples indicate problems with the proprioreceptive sense:
+The following examples indicate problems with the proprioceptive sense:

 - Children tend to fidget and move a lot in order to produce the sensation so that they can feel where they are and keep themselves feeling grounded.

-- Poor attention to task i.e. the child has to pay more attention to things that should happen automatically i.e. sitting in a chair, rather than focusing on task provided
+- Poor attention to task i.e. the child must pay more attention to things that should happen automatically i.e. sitting in a chair, rather than focusing on task provided

 - Excessive or insufficient force on objects, e.g. holding a pencil so hard it breaks